Shelve and unshelve changes

-- If you want WebStorm to preserve the context of a task associated with the new changelist on its deactivation and restore the context then the changelist becomes active, select the Track context option (see tasks and contexts for details).
+If you want WebStorm to preserve the context of a task associated with the new changelist on its deactivation and restore the context when the changelist becomes active, select the Track context option (see tasks and contexts for details).

 You can also unshelve changes silently, without displaying the Unshelve Changes dialog.
 To do this, select a file or a changelist you want to unshelve, and click the Unshelve Silently icon on the toolbar, or press Ctrl+Alt+U. The unshelved files will be moved to the active pending changelist.